appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/4-state-queue.rst

 State queue
 ===========

-The state queue is an L1 data structure that stores Midgard operators’ committed block headers until they are confirmed.
+The state queue is an L1 data structure that stores Sundial operators’ committed block headers until they are confirmed.
 Active operators from the operator directory (see
 `[h:operator-directory] <#h:operator-directory>`__) take turns